shantanuj/shantanuj.github.io/_pages/about.md

 At A*STAR, I've specifically been working on -- i) developing a **commonsense knowledge resource** for machine reading applications, and ii) **functionally integrating relevant cognitive phenomena** into computer vision models to make them more effective on scene understanding tasks.

-To know more, please have a look at the [Publications](/publications/) section.
+To know more of my work along with my wonderful collaborators, please have a look at the [Publications](/publications/) section.

 My CV is available [here](/cv/).